 These landing pages are absolutely essential to the functioning of your silo strategy.
 Each landing page heads the silos under which all other content will fall.
 In our hair tools website example, landing pages might be:

 |Hairbrushes||Curling irons||Flat irons||Blow dryers|

-For some websites, recognizing the overarching themes that define your site will be relatively simple.
+Some websites recognize the overarching themes that define your site and it can be relatively simple.
 For the hair tools website in our example, deciding on the high-level landing pages seems relatively straightforward.
 For other sites, dividing your entire site into clearly defined categories may be more challenging.

 It’s best to think about both your current themes and the findings from keyword research to help you reach a conclusion.
 Examining both what your sites are currently covering and the relevant keywords can help you see opportunities that you might be missing to extend your content.